List, Set and Map in Toit#

 provides a data structure mapping keys to values.
 Like Set

-, iteration is in insertion order.
-Overwriting the value associated with a key does not change the order of the key-value pair.
+is in insertion order.
+Overwriting the value associated with a key does not

 The Set